Nuremberg – Regensburg

 Nuremberg – Regensburg railway line: What is planned?

 The 88-kliometre-long Nuremberg – Regensburg line is an important part of the European Rhine-Danube corridor and one of the busiest routes in Bavaria.
 It also provides a vital rail link to Austria.
-During the general renovation, DB will renew tracks, points, overhead lines and stations on a large scale.
+During the corridor renovation, DB will renew tracks, points, overhead lines and stations on a large scale.
 Additional crossovers will be installed to provide more flexibility in the event of disruption or engineering works on the line.
 In addition, a railway embankment near Deining and a bridge near Burgthann will be upgraded.

 Answers to frequently asked questions